A tuning algorithm for a sliding mode controller of buildings with ATMD: Introduction

 \section{Introduction}

-Buildings can be subject to external forces such as earthquakes or winds, which can damage them.
-To protect the buildings against these natural events, they can be coupled to Mass Dampers (MD) to obtain a desired vibration attenuation.
-The passive version of the MD, known as Tuned Mass Dampers (TMD), are composed of a moving mass attached to a spring and a viscous damper.
-If the damper also has Coulomb-type dissipation force, then it can be denoted as FTMD \cite{kim2019peak}.
-The active version, termed as Active Mass Damper (AMD), are constructed by coupling an actuator to the moving mass.
-By adding an actuator to the TMD results in a hybrid device, denoted as ATMD \cite{chesne2019}.
+Buildings can be subject to external forces such as earthquakes or winds, which can damage them \cite{msspreview, chen2019stochastic}.
+To protect the building against these natural hazards, a passive \cite{kim2019peak, pandey2019compliant}, or semi-active \cite{amjadian2019seismic, nguyen2018modeling}, or active \cite{paul2018} device can be added to the structure.
+A well-established approach is to employ Mass Dampers (MDs).
+Its passive version, known as Tuned Mass Damper (TMD), is composed of a moving mass attached to a spring and a viscous damper.
+The active version of the MD is named as Active Mass Damper (AMD), which is constructed by coupling an actuator to the moving mass.
+By adding an actuator to the TMD results in a hybrid device, that is called Active Tuned Mass Damper (ATMD) \cite{chesne2019}.
 Active vibration control techniques using AMD or ATMD have been of great interest in recent years, due to their ability to provide higher vibration attenuation than the TMD.

-Linear controllers are by far the most widely applied techniques for active vibration control.
-They include the classical proportional-derivative (PD) or the proportional-integral-derivative (PID) controllers \cite{paul2018,kayabekir2020}; acceleration feedback regulators \cite{yang2017,talib2019}; state-feedback with variable gain \cite{younespour2015}; full state feedback control using displacement, velocity, and acceleration of the structure \cite{Chang:1995,Ankireddi:1996,xu2008modeling,li2010optimum}; LQR using the knowledge of the seismic excitation \cite{Ricciardelli:2003,li2019multi} or without it \cite{lei2020}; Linear Quadratic Gaussian (LQG) \cite{allaoua2019lqg}; feedforward and feedback optimal tracking controller (FFOTC) \cite{zhang2016}; and robust controllers like $H_{2}$, $H_{\infty}$ \cite{Spencer:1994,santos2007active} or $H_{2}/H_{\infty}$ \cite{xu2018}.
+Linear controllers are by far the most widely applied techniques for active vibration control using AMD or ATMD.
+They include the classical proportional-derivative (PD) or the proportional-integral-derivative (PID) controllers \cite{paul2018,kayabekir2020}; acceleration feedback regulators \cite{yang2017,talib2019}; state-feedback with variable gain \cite{younespour2015}; full-state-feedback control using displacement, velocity, and acceleration of the structure \cite{Chang:1995,Ankireddi:1996,xu2008modeling,li2010optimum}; Linear Quadratic Regulator (LQR) using the knowledge of the seismic excitation \cite{Ricciardelli:2003,li2019multi} or without it \cite{lei2020}; Linear Quadratic Gaussian (LQG) \cite{allaoua2019lqg}; feedforward and feedback optimal tracking controller (FFOTC) \cite{zhang2016}; and robust controllers like $H_{2}$, $H_{\infty}$ \cite{Spencer:1994,santos2007active} or $H_{2}/H_{\infty}$ \cite{xu2018}.
 On the other hand, intelligent techniques have also been applied for active control of structures.
 Yang et al. \cite{yang2006} designed a neural-network for system identification and vibration control of a structure with AMD.
-Thenozhi and Yu \cite{thenozhi2015} designed Fuzzy PD/PID controllers for structures with friction uncertainty.
+Thenozhi and Yu \cite{thenozhi2015} proposed Fuzzy PD/PID controllers for structures with friction uncertainty.
 Genetic algorithms were applied in \cite{li2000multi,banaei2020} for optimization of structural active control laws.